 My doctor had told me that I had borderline diabetes, which is also called impaired glucose tolerance.
 Well, I was kind of fond of cake and cookies but apparently its not so much about that as as it is about getting older, and being sedentary and a bit overweight, plus heredity.
 I didnt pay too much mind to it because it wasnt bothering me any.
 I was on a diet for a while but then I went off it.

-Then I started to get really, really sick.
-I was tired all the time and rest didn't help.
-I couldn't breathe properly.
+I started to get really, really sick.
+I was tired all the time and rest didnt help.
+I couldnt breathe properly.
 Had to have the head of my bed raised up at night to help my breathing.
-My vision got blurry, especially in the morning but also, periodically through he day.
+My vision got blurry, especially in the morning but also, periodically through the day.
 I wondered if I was losing my eyesight.
 I was making more trips to the washroom than I could count.
-Parts of me started to swell up my feet and my hands.
+My feet and hands started to swell up.

 I went into the doctor and told her I thought I had a heart condition.
 She took a look at me and all the things that were wrong and said, Diabetes.
 She cut right to the chase.
 She said it looked like I had full-fledged Diabetes 2.
 Well, darn!

 Diabetes seeks out the weaker parts of your body and produces symptoms there.

 I had the A1C blood test and, of course, my figures were over the moon.
 I had to learn everything there was to know about diabetes now.
 Thats the way I am, if something goes wrong, I research it.
 My first resource was the Internet.
 I went looking for Diabetes Forums with Chat Rooms and found some.
 A Microsoft Network group called Diabetes Fun and Friends was very helpful.
 The were mostly from the southern USA and were very polite about my being from cold country Canada.
 I found out that there were people out there who had Diabetes symptoms one heck of a lot worse than I did.